Skip to content

 Off-the-shelf AI tools are fast to deploy with minimal upfront investment and suit generic tasks, with seat pricing that scales by user.
 The limits show up when you need custom workflows, proprietary data integration, or output quality generic models cannot deliver, and you will know you have hit them when you find yourself building elaborate workarounds to make the tool do something it was never designed for.

 A hybrid approach is the one most businesses should consider first.
 Use off-the-shelf tools for commodity tasks like email drafting and meeting summaries, and build custom only for the workflows that differentiate you, which keeps total spend down while focusing the build budget where it creates the most value.
-If a low-cost SaaS tool already handles most of what you need, a five-figure custom system to capture the rest needs a strong case, and our AI readiness checklist helps you work out where you sit.
+If a low-cost subscription tool already handles most of what you need, a custom system to capture the remainder needs a strong case, and our AI readiness checklist helps you work out where you sit.

 How to scope a project so the first quote is the real one